mougiakouel/QGIS-Training-Manual/basic_map/vector_data.rst

 drawn last.
 By changing the order that they are shown on the list, you can change the order they are drawn in.

-.. note:: Depending on the version of QGIS that you are using, you may have a checkbox beneath your Layers list reading :guilabel:`Control rendering order`.
+.. note:: |note| Depending on the version of QGIS that you are using, you may have a checkbox beneath your Layers list reading :guilabel:`Control rendering order`.
 This must be checked (switched on) so that moving the layers up and down in the Layers list will bring them to the front or send them to the